oluwsegun99/Property-Management-app/README.md

-# Homecrescent Backend
+# Property Management Backend

 A comprehensive property management and real estate platform built with NestJS, GraphQL, Prisma, and PostgreSQL.
-This backend service powers the Homecrescent application, enabling property listings, mortgage management, investment opportunities, inspections, and financial transactions.
+This backend service powers the Property Management application, enabling property listings, mortgage management, investment opportunities, inspections, and financial transactions.

 ## Table of Contents